 The Orma are semi-nomadic people, some well known from their tall, slender physiques and handsome features, who live in the southeastern parts of Kenya in Tana River and Lamu districts.
 They keep cattle and move to the higher grounds during the rainy season when the Tana River floods.
 They move with their herds inland.

-The Orma are remnants of the once powerful "Galla nation" of Ethiopia and northern Kenya.
+The Orma are remnants of a powerful nation of Ethiopia and northern Kenya.
 In the late nineteenth century, wars with neighboring tribes forced the Orma to migrate south.
 Some moved to the rich delta area of the lower Tana River and others settled west of the river.

 Raising cattle is their basic means of survival.
 Their distinct breed of the white, long-horned zebu cattle are among the finest in Africa.
 The cows are commonly known as Borana cows (with a hump).
 Zebu are used as a "bride price" and are slaughtered at weddings and funerals.

 Some key Orma cities are Hola (the capital of Tana River District), Garsen, Tarasaa and Witu.

 What are Their Lives Like?

 Though the Orma basically survive by raising cattle, they also raise goats and sheep.
 Men who own more than 1,000 head of cattle are granted special recognition in their communities.

 They also eat maize, rice, beans and drink chai.
 The arid Tana region is not very favorable for growing produce; therefore, they have few vegetables in their diet.
 Any produce they obtain must be bought from another tribe.
 This is not an easy task since the shortage of watering holes often leads to bloody clashes between tribes.